 What is risk management?

 It's not about avoiding or eliminating risk.
-Rather it’s about understanding what the risks are, what can cause those risks to occur, their likely impact, and how we can manage or mitigate this.
-When we understand the risks we face we can make properly informed decisions and find efficiencies by avoiding ‘surprises’.
+Rather, it’s about understanding what the risks are, what can cause those risks to occur, their impact and likelihood, and how we can manage or mitigate this and to do within our Board set acceptable level of risk (our ‘Risk Appetite’).
+When we properly understand the risks we face we can make informed decisions about appropriate actions and responses we should take.

 Principal risks and uncertainties